FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Proposed Fusion-Correction Network

 \subsection{Base-Detail Composition}

+The composition between two FC blocks in FCNet is exactly the composition operator of Laplacian Pyramid decomposition~\cite{burt1987laplacian}.
+The overall motivation of FCNet is to fuse the image fusion module and correction module into Laplacian Pyramid decomposition and composition to handle both Single-Exposure Correction (SEC) and Multi-Exposure Fusion (MEF) tasks in an integrated framework.
 As the image reconstruction process under the LP framework~\cite{burt1987laplacian}, the image $\mathbf{O}^i$ output by the FC block at layer $i$ ($i=n,...,2$) will be upsampled and composed with the high-frequency components $\{\mathbf{H}_k^{i-1}\}$ in layer $i-1$.
 The resulting base sequence $\{\mathbf{L}_k^{i-1}\}$ is the input of the FC block at layer $i-1$.
 The composition process is formulated as:

 where $f_\uparrow$ denotes the upsampling operation implemented by a bilinear interpolation layer and a $3\times3$ convolutional layer.
 The intermediate images output in different stages of our FCNet are shown in Figure~\ref{fig:process flow}.
-One can see that, from an input base image sequence, our FCNet successively fuses the base image sequence in different levels and corrects the fused image subsequently with enhanced image quality.
+One can see that our FCNet successively enhances the input image sequence at different levels.